This article may contain compensated links. See our full disclosure here

 Make sure to spend some time in the elegant aperitivo bar.

-Boutique – Palazzo Segreti
+Midrange – Palazzo Segreti

 This charming hotel has comfortable and stylish rooms featuring modern design elements and a convenient location near Cairoli Metro stop.